vbachele/Inception/README.md

 	- To run mariaDB on your container, you have to copy your .sh and the .sql on the /var/local/bin/
 	- Give the right to execute your mysqld (which is the daemon for mysql)
 	- Launch your script to install mariaDB
-	- Then do a CMD to enable the database to listen all the IPV4 adresses.
+	- Then do a CMD to enable the database to listen to all the IPV4 adresses.

 2. Create a script (.sh file)
 	- mysql_install_db initializes the MySQL data directory and creates the system tables that it contains, if they do not exist
 	- In this script we downloaded Maria DB on the container, we have to install it and create the root user
-	- Then we launch the commandline to give all privileges to the root user.
-The function GRANT from mysqlcli (sql command line) allows to give access (or all access) to a user.
+	- Then we launch the commandline to give all the privileges to the root user.
+The function GRANT from mysqlcli (sql command line) gives access (or all access) to a user.

 3. Create your file.sql
 	- 2 options :
 		1. You create the database, the user and you give all privileges to the user as [malatini did](https://github.com/42cursus/inception/blob/validated/srcs/requirements/mariadb/config/create_db.sql)
-		2. You export your own wordpress.sql as I did
+		2. You export your own wordpress.sql as I did (and Lea did !!!!)
 			- Step 1: Create your admin user on wordpress:
-				You maybe don't know what is, no prob!
-It means you will export you admin user from your database in order to put it in your .sql file.
+				You might don't know what it is, no prob!
+It means you will export your admin user from your database in order to put it in your .sql file.
 				- Go to your wordpress website (localhost:443) and create your user by using the same username and password as your .env file.
 			- Step 2: Export your admin user.sql
 				You have to go on your mariaDB container and do the following command
-				- mysqldump -u 'username' -p 'databasename' > filename.sql *it zill export your user on the filename.sql, please change username, databasename by what you put in your .env file*
+				- mysqldump -u 'username' -p 'databasename' > filename.sql *it will export your user on the filename.sql, please change username, databasename by what you put in your .env file*
 				- You have a file called filename.sql in your current directory
 				- "cat filename.sql" in your container and copy past to your .sql project.
 				- Your .sql is ready now to be imported